Sovetnikov/django_dramatiq/README.md

 # django_dramatiq

-Fork of Django Dramatiq app with admin interface speedup.
+Fork of Django Dramatiq app with these features:
+* storing more message attributes as model fields for admin interface speedup
+* measuring task working time
+* task results are shown on task page

 ## License